 When including files that contain datatype declarations, it is recommended that such declarations explicitly specify the kind of the datatype.
 If an explicit kind is omitted, the declarations will be interpreted according to the command-line options in effect when the file is included, which may result in unintended behavior.

-In Example 13.1, a file named COMMON.FOR (in the current working directory) is included and read as input.
+In Example 13.1, "Including Text from a File", a file named COMMON.FOR (in the current working directory) is included and read as input.

 Example 13.1.
 Including Text from a File